shayaneivazkhani/1DT305/README.md

 #### Initializing and configuring a WLAN Interface (WiFi Interface) on the Raspberry Pi Pico W, i.e. enabling the Wi-Fi capabilities of the hardware, then start to connect to the wifi router (the access point).
 ##### lines 210–212
 ```
-wlan = network.WLAN(network.STA_IF) ––> Creates a WLAN object that we can use to control and manage Wi-Fi connections (a WLAN interface) This object is an instance of the WLAN class, which provides various methods to control and interact with the Wi-Fi hardware.. network.STA_IF: parameter then configures the WLAN interface to operate in "Station" mode.
+wlan = network.WLAN(network.STA_IF) ––> Creates a WLAN object that provides various methods we can use to control and manage Wi-Fi connections (a Wifi interface in our case) via the Wi-Fi hardware on the Pi Pico. network.STA_IF: parameter configures the WLAN interface to operate in "Station" mode.
 Configuringthe WLAN as a station means the device will act as a client that connects to an existing wireless network (similar to how a smartphone or laptop connects to a Wi-Fi network).
 This is opposed to "Access Point" mode, where the device would create its own Wi-Fi network for other devices to connect to.
-wlan.active(True)                   ––> powers on the WLAN hardware (Wifi hardware) which is necessary for starting searching for and connecting to Wi-Fi networks.
+wlan.active(True)                   ––> Powers on the WLAN hardware (Wifi hardware) which is necessary for starting searching for and connecting to Wi-Fi networks.
 wlan.connect(ssid, password)        ––> Begins to connect to the specified Wi-Fi network using the provided SSID (network name) and password.
 ```